ERNICommunity/ErniEventManager/README.md

 ## Feature branch naming

-For each new branch use this pattern: ISSUE_<issue number>
-  For Example: ISSUE_13
+For each new branch use this pattern: "ISSUE_<issue number>" For Example: ISSUE_13